ros2/rclcpp/rclcpp_lifecycle/README.md

 # `rclcpp_lifecycle`

 Package containing a prototype for lifecycle implementation.
+Visit the [design document](https://design.ros2.org/articles/node_lifecycle.html) for more information about this package.

 ## Quality Declaration